The 9 Coldest Ski Lifts in North America

 The Top 9 Coldest Chairlifts at Ski Resorts in the USA and Canada

-All of the chairlifts that made the cut provide access to excellent terrain and quality snow coverage.
-However, they come along with the price of having to possibly endure negative temperatures on the ride up.
+All the chairlifts that made the cut provide access to excellent terrain and quality snow coverage.
+However, they come with the price of enduring negative temperatures on the ride up.
 Photo: Wallpaper Flare

 Coldest ski lifts in North America